Sequence-to-Sequence Algorithm - Amazon SageMaker AI

 Sequence-to-Sequence Sample Notebooks

-For a sample notebook that shows how to use the SageMaker Sequence to Sequence algorithm to train a English-German translation model, see Machine Translation English-German Example Using SageMaker Seq2Seq.
-For instructions how to create and access Jupyter notebook instances that you can use to run the example in SageMaker, see Amazon SageMaker Notebook Instances.
-Once you have created a notebook instance and opened it, select the SageMaker Examples tab to see a list of all the SageMaker samples.
+For a sample notebook that shows how to use the SageMaker AI Sequence to Sequence algorithm to train a English-German translation model, see Machine Translation English-German Example Using SageMaker AI Seq2Seq.
+For instructions how to create and access Jupyter notebook instances that you can use to run the example in SageMaker AI, see Amazon SageMaker Notebook Instances.
+Once you have created a notebook instance and opened it, select the SageMaker AI Examples tab to see a list of all the SageMaker AI samples.
 The topic modeling example notebooks using the NTM algorithms are located in the Introduction to Amazon algorithms section.
 To open a notebook, click on its Use tab and select Create copy.